 OVERVIEW: The Leon Levy Foundation supports several different initiatives at various cultural institutions that are designed to "expand knowledge and encourage artistic efforts at the highest levels."
-They also provide unrestricted support grants to organizations in the visual, performing, and literary arts and humanities located predominantly in New York City and the immediate surrounding areas.
+It also provides unrestricted support grants to organizations in the visual, performing, and literary arts and humanities located predominantly in New York City and the immediate surrounding areas.

-IP TAKE: The Leon Levy Foundation is a tough nut to crack, as they don't accept unsolicited proposals or letters of inquiry for their grants.
-This is all about who you know, so if someone in your network has received a Levy grant in the past, that would be a good connection to pursue.
+IP TAKE: The Leon Levy Foundation is a tough nut to crack, as it does not accept unsolicited proposals or letters of inquiry for their grants.
+This is all about networking, so if grant seekers know someone who has received a Levy grant in the past, that would be a good connection to pursue.

 Past grants include $10,000 to Young Concerts Artists for general operating support, $16,300 to the Writer's Room for general operating support, $131,000 to the Roundabout Theatre Company for project support, and $5,000 to ART/New York for general operating support.
-Each year they award a long list of grants to arts and cultural institutions, so their generosity is definitely not lacking in this area.
+Each year it awards a long list of grants to arts and cultural institutions, so its generosity is definitely not lacking in this area.
 The foundation does not appear to support individual artists.

 Some good advice for grant seekers would be to find out if they know anyone who has received a Levy grant in the past or knows someone who has and see if they can help make a connection to contact to talk further.

 - Search for staff contact info and bios in PeopleFinder (paid subscribers only.)